Kernel Machine and Distributed Lag Models for Assessing Windows of Susceptibility to Environmental Mixtures in Children's Health Studies: Introduction

 \section{Introduction}

 Humans are inevitably exposed to a complex mixture of chemicals and other pollutants throughout the life course beginning with conception \citep{Woodruff2011,Wright2017}.
 Epidemiological evidence about the toxicity of environmental chemicals has traditionally come from studies of a single exposure observed during a single time window, such as averaged over a pre-specified time period.
 The one-chemical-at-a-time and one-exposure-window-at-a-time approaches can result in misleading estimates by failing to distinguish between the effects of multiple highly correlated chemical exposures \citep{Braun2016} or by incorrectly identifying the time window during which someone is vulnerable to a chemical exposure \citep{Wilson2017}, respectively.
-It is, therefore, critical that statistical methods be able to handle exposure data for mixtures of multiple chemicals for which temporally-resolved measurements exist to reflect changing exposure levels throughout the life course.
+It is, therefore, critical that statistical methods be able to handle exposure data for mixtures of multiple chemicals for which temporally-resolved measurements reflect changing exposure levels throughout the life course.

 In the study of the risks associated with maternal exposures to air pollution during pregnancy and children's health, there is particular interest in exposure timing.
-A primary goal of these analyses is to identify windows of susceptibility--periods during which an exposure can influence a future birth or child's health outcome.
+Two primary goals of these analyses are to identify windows of susceptibility, which are periods during which an exposure can influence a future birth or child's health outcome, and to estimate the exposure-response relationship.
 Popular statistical methods typically use time-resolved measures of exposure, such as average exposure for each week of pregnancy, to identify windows of susceptibility.
 Recent research has identified windows of susceptibility and estimated the exposure-response relationship between prenatal air pollution exposure and lower birth weight, increased risk of preterm birth, and decreased childhood respiratory health, among other outcomes \citep{Chang2012,Warren2013,Hsu2015,Bose2017a,Lee2017}.

 Partly due to a dearth of available methods, all of these studies estimate the association between time-resolved measurements of a single environmental chemical and a health outcome.
 There exists a gap with respect to methods for analyzing the association between health and time-resolved measurements of a chemical mixture.
 Assessing the relationship between time-resolved measures of an environmental mixture and a health outcome is complicated by several factors.
 These include: 1) high correlation among multiple chemical exposures at each time point; 2) high temporal correlation among repeated measures of a given exposure; 3) potential nonlinear associations between any given chemical exposure and the health endpoint; and 4) potential interactions in the health effects of multiple chemicals, either within or across exposure times.
 Statistical approaches have been proposed to address each of these challenges individually.
 However, no approach that fully captures the nonlinear and non-additive effects of temporally-resolved exposure measurements on health currently exists.